Because Germany is located in the temperate zone of Central Europe

 Our full - bodied Nahe wines are characterized by a moderate, pleasant acid fruit.

-We only use well - chosen wines for our expressive sparkling wines,
+For our expressive sparkling wines, we only use well - chosen wines from our vineyeards,

 which ferment and mature inside the bottle for at least nine months.